-The Company received a payment of \$400,000 at closing for its services in facilitating the acquisition.
+The Company received a payment of \$400,000 at closing for its services and expense reimbursement in facilitating the acquisition.
 In addition, for a minimum of four years, the Company will receive annual payments of \$100,000 due in January each year while Mr. Pruitt serves on its board.